-1.2.
-Operation hours
+1.2 Operating hours

-Normal Operating Hours: Monday - Friday, 8AM - 5PM
+Normal Operating Hours: Monday - Friday, 8:00AM - 5:00PM

-After Hour Operation: After-hours access is granted on a subjective basis to users who have been working in the lab for at least one (1) semester and have demonstrated they can handle tools and processes responsibly.
-There must be at least one other user in the lab with you while you are working after-hours.
-This is to ensure the safety of both users.
-It is also strongly recommended that users finish their work during 8AM to 11PM.
+After-Hours Operation: After-hours access (24/7) is granted on a subjective basis to users who have been working in the lab consistently (e.g., at least every other week) for at least 6 months and have demonstrated they can handle tools and processes responsibly.
+Those who use the lab inconsistently will be considered on a case by case basis.
+There must be at least one other user in the lab with you while you are working after hours to ensure the safety of both users.
+It is also strongly recommended that users finish their work between 8:00 AM and 11:00 PM.
 Please limit the use of the AggieFab outside of these hours to minimize the safety risk.
-If the need to work after 11PM arises, prior approval should be obtained by providing a detailed account and explanation.
-Furnace usage after 11PM (such as having to take out samples due to long run times) is excluded from the approval requirements outlined above, but notification should still be sent to admin@aggiefab.tamu.edu.
+If the need to work after 11 PM arises, prior approval should be obtained by providing a detailed account and explanation.
+Users without afterhours privileges are allowed to accompany 24/7 users within their research group into the lab.
+The 24/7 user is to be held responsible for the non-24/7 user in case any wrongdoing occurs.

+\Furnace usage after 11 PM (such as having to take out samples due to long run times) is excluded from the approval requirements outlined above, but notification should still be sent to admin@aggiefab.tamu.edu.

-1.3.
-Internal Visitor Access Guidelines
+1.3 Internal Visitor Access Guidelines

-- Current AggieFab PI's bringing a visitor for a lab tour will not need to get approval. - Cleanroom users (students, postdoctoral researchers, technicians) bringing a visitor for a lab tour on behalf of their PI must have the PI submit a written request (email) to the AggieFab Manager for approval prior to the tour. - No other personnel will be allowed to enter the facility. - If exception is needed for special circumstances, the PI will have to submit a written request (email) to the AggieFab Director, the case will be discussed by the AggieFab Committee, and will require final approval by the Director. - All visitors to the AggieFab must sign the Liability Waiver prior to entry.
+- Current AggieFab PIs bringing a visitor for a lab tour will not need to get approval.\ - Cleanroom users (students, postdoctoral researchers, and technicians) bringing a visitor for a lab tour on behalf of their PI must have the PI submit a written request (email) to the AggieFab Manager for approval prior to the tour.\ - No other personnel will be allowed to enter the facility. - If exception is needed for special circumstances, the PI will have to submit a written request (email) to the AggieFab Director.
+The case will be discussed by the AggieFab Committee, and will require final approval by the Director. - All visitors to the AggieFab must sign the Liability Waiver prior to entry.
 See page 23.

-All other visitors not affiliated with Texas A&M will need to contact Chelsey Michalsky (cmichalsky@tamu.edu) for more details on access
+\All other visitors not affiliated with Texas A&M will need to contact Hanna Prichard (hprichard@tamu.edu) for more details on access\

-2. AggieFab Safety
+2 AggieFab Safety

-Safety is extremely important during the conducting of experiments and any blatant disregard of safety guidelines will result in immediate expulsion from AggieFab.
+Safety is extremely important while conducting experiments, and any blatant disregard of safety guidelines will result in immediate expulsion from AggieFab.

-2.1.
-General Safety Information
+2.1 General Safety Information

-- No eating or drinking is allowed in the lab. - Proper attire to enter the lab is close-toed shoes, long pants, and a sleeved top.
-While in the lab, you must wear a hairnet, nitrile gloves, and shoe covers under your cleanroom coverall, hood, and boots. - This is a shared user space.
+- No eating or drinking is allowed in the lab. - Proper attire to enter the lab includes close-toed shoes, long pants, and a top with sleeves.
+While in the lab, you must wear a hairnet, nitrile gloves, and shoe covers under your cleanroom coverall, hood, and boots. - Safety glasses with side shields are required. - This is a shared user space.
 Keep your work area neat and orderly upon finishing your experiment by cleaning up any mess you may have made. - Put all chemicals or tools back where you found them.

-2.2.
-Safety Precautions
+2.2 Safety Precautions